-If you’re considering applying for a mortgage soon, it’s wise to pull together all the paperwork needed before you make your application.
+If you’re considering applying for a self employed mortgage soon, it’s wise to pull together all the paperwork needed before you make your application.
 This will speed the process up so if you are accepted for a mortgage, you will be able to go ahead with your property plans sooner.

 Is this something you will need to provide when making your mortgage application?
 Let’s take a closer look.

 An SA302 is a document that is created by the HMRC when you have completed your annual self-assessment tax return.
 The document details your tax calculations and all of your taxable income streams.

 The SA302 form is one method of proving income to a mortgage lender.
 The mortgage lender will take the information from the form and calculate your affordability for a mortgage.

 - A tax calculation with a summary of earnings